TimSimms84/livecoding/ORM_SQLAlchemy/README.md

 ## Running the program

 To run the program, simply execute the main.py script with Python.
 This will create the necessary tables in the MySQL database and add some example data.
+You will need to make sure the database exist and that you have the correct credentials in the main.py file.

 ```python
 python3 main.py